Zachary-Levesque/AI-Games-and-Logic-Solvers/README.md

 # AI Games and Logic Solvers

-A portfolio repository of classical AI systems implemented in Python using adversarial search, reinforcement learning, logical inference, constraint satisfaction, and probabilistic ranking.
+A portfolio repository of classical AI systems implemented in Python using artificial intelligence and machine learning.

 The project includes: